mm80843/T3.5/docs/Mitigation/PBN__Mitigation_191.md

 # __Disinfection__

-## Property: has_MitigationPrinciple

-Killing or inactivating viruses or bacteria on surfaces to prevent transmission

 ## Property: has_MitigationSource

 * [Psychological Effects of Home Confinement and Social Distancing Derived from COVID-19 in the General Population—A Systematic Review](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_126.md)